Lega (political party): Background

 The Lega Nord (LN) was established in 1989 as a federation of six regional parties from northern and north-central Italy (Liga Veneta, Lega Lombarda, Piemont Autonomista, Uniun Ligure, Lega Emiliano-Romagnola and Alleanza Toscana), which became the party's founding "national" sections in 1991.
 Umberto Bossi was the party's founder and later long-time federal secretary.
 The LN long advocated the transformation of Italy from a unitary state to a federation, fiscal federalism, regionalism and greater regional autonomy, especially for northern regions.
 At times, the party advocated the secession of the North, which the party referred to as "Padania", and consequently Padanian nationalism.
 The party always opposed illegal immigration and often adopted Eurosceptic stances, joining the Identity and Democracy group in the European Parliament in 2019.
 Throughout its history, the LN formed alliances both with centre-right and centre-left parties, but, in general elections, it was usually part of Silvio Berlusconi's centre-right coalition and, occasionally, ran as a stand-alone party (in 1996, gaining its best-so-far result: 10.1% of the vote).
-In the North several regions have been led by LN members, including Veneto (since 2010) and Lombardy (since 2013).
+In the North, several regions have been led by LN members, including Veneto (since 2010) and Lombardy (since 2013).

 In December 2013, Matteo Salvini, a member of the European Parliament and former editor-in-chief of Radio Padania Libera, was elected federal secretary of the LN, after having prevailed over Bossi in a leadership election.
-To revive a party overwhelmed by scandals and which had reached historical lows in the 2013 Italian general election, Salvini led the LN though dramatic changes, first by re-orienting it toward the European nationalist right.
+To revive a party overwhelmed by scandals and which had reached historical lows in the 2013 Italian general election, Salvini led the LN through dramatic changes, first by re-orienting it toward the European nationalist right.
 In the run-up of the 2014 European Parliament election, Salvini formed an alliance with the French National Front led by Marine Le Pen, the Dutch Party for Freedom led by Geert Wilders and other alike parties on the issues of Euroscepticism, opposition to immigration and sovereigntism, leading to the establishment of the Identity and Democracy Party (ID Party).
 The League also started a brief co-operation with CasaPound, a far-right organisation.
 In December 2014 Salvini launched Us with Salvini (Noi con Salvini, NcS), with goal of putting forward LN's issues in central and southern Italy and expanding the party's electorate.